 As a consumer, I am legally required to pay a deposit on beverage containers under New York's Bottle Bill.
 That requirement is supposed to guarantee that I can redeem those containers and recover my money.
 Today, that guarantee is no longer being honored.

 For nearly twenty years, the handling fee paid to redemption centers has remained outdated.
 As a result, redemption centers have closed, hours have been reduced, and many retailers now limit or refuse returns.
-In many communities, especially working-class and urban neighborhoods, meaningful access to bottle redemption has effectively disappeared.

 New York's Bottle Bill is often praised as a successful environmental program, but only when redemption access exists.
 What consumers are experiencing today is not a broken law, but a broken promise.